kinola-ee/kinola-wp/README.md

 If you need to change something this way, instead consider making a pull request to add filters to the relevant parts of the code base.

 ### Translations
-The plugin is fully translatable - a translation template is located in `translations` folder.
+The plugin is fully translatable - a translation template is located in the `languages/` folder.
 If you translate the plugin to your language, please make a pull request and share the translation po file!

 Note that many translatable strings have context "Admin" - these are strings that the end user will never see,